TaaS Price Down 4.6% Over Last Week (TAAS)

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-TaaS (TAAS) is a coin.
-It launched on March 22nd, 2017.
+TaaS (CRYPTO:TAAS) is a coin.
+Its genesis date was March 22nd, 2017.
 TaaS’s total supply is 8,146,001 coins.
+TaaS’s official Twitter account is @TaaSfund and its Facebook page is accessible here.
+The official website for TaaS is taas.fund.
 The Reddit community for TaaS is /r/taasfund.
-TaaS’s official website is taas.fund.
-TaaS’s official Twitter account is @TaaSfund and its Facebook page is accessible here.

 It is usually not possible to buy alternative cryptocurrencies such as TaaS directly using US dollars.
-Investors seeking to trade TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy TaaS using one of the exchanges listed above.
+Investors seeking to acquire TaaS should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy TaaS using one of the aforementioned exchanges.

 Receive News & Updates for TaaS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TaaS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.